onfwane/islam-web-api/README.md

     ─「 𝗟𝗜𝗖𝗘𝗡𝗦𝗘 」─
 </h3>

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/sa3ed7asan/islam-web-api/blob/main/LICENSE) file for details.<br>
+This project is licensed under the GPL-3.0 License - see the [LICENSE](https://github.com/sa3ed7asan/islam-web-api/blob/main/LICENSE) file for details.<br>
 ```
 Feel free to customize this template to fit the specific needs and structure of your project.
 Additionally, include any additional sections or information that you think would be helpful for users of your module.